ococolos/ococolos/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Details on the private repositories:
-All applications made for internal purposes are deployed on Windows IIS.
+All applications created for internal purposes are made with Python 3.6 and deployed on Windows IIS.

 # DJANGO APPS
 ## **PCL_APPS**